 Foresters Extras - Available at no extra cost

-By taking out any of our Foresters plans you automatically become a member of the Society which gives you access to Foresters Extras - our membership package at no additional cost.
+By taking out any of our Foresters plans you, or your child if the policy is held in their name, automatically become a member of the Society which gives you access to Foresters Extras - our membership package at no additional cost.

 We constantly review all our benefits to make sure our members get the best options.